landg16/Computer-Vision/README.md

 After this I filtered car images, which showed only exterior of cars and splitted data into training, validation and test.

 # Modelling
-I chose RESNET 18, which has 11M parameters.
+I chose ResNet-18, which has 11M parameters.
+ResNet-18 is a convolutional neural network that is 18 layers deep.
+You can load a pretrained version of the network trained on more than a million images.
+The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and etc. As a result, the network has learned rich feature representations for a wide range of images.
 I used it because learning from a scratch is a big headache.

 # Training
 Because of huge amounts of data, I chose Google's colab and made my life easier.
 There is Generate_Car_Data.ipynb file, from where I generated train data.
+I had to resize image to 224x224, because ResNet-18 only takes this resolution.

 ### Color Training
 For color training, I only chose 7 colors out of 16, because data was not enough for the other 9 colors and the model could not learn this.
 To sum up I chose 105K data for color training.